vkhazin/fe-intro-courseware/course-intro/html-first-steps.md

 # Html First Steps

-* Html a language understood by all web browsers to present information on a webpage to you
+* Html is a language understood by all web browsers to present information on a webpage to you
-* Creator or, so-called, author of the webpage formats page
+* Creator or, so-called, author of the webpage formats the page using Html tags
-* Html language formats elements with tags, e.g. `<html>` that represents a complete webpage or Html Document
+* E e.g. `<html>` that represents a complete webpage also called 'Html Document'
 * And add content e.g. `This is a paragraph.` between the tags:

 ```